Importing live plants into Australia

 - avoid any constricting ties that may bruise the plants

 - remove excessive foliage and flowers to reduce transpiration and dehydration in transit

-- ensure plants do not arrive established in the growing/packing media – removal of this material during inspection by Department of Agriculture and Water Resources officers may damage the plants and delay clearance.
+- ensure plants do not arrive established in the growing/packing media – removal of this material during inspection by Department of Agriculture, Water and the Environment officers may damage the plants and delay clearance.

 Submit notice of importation

 A Notice of Importation (NOI) form must be completed and faxed or emailed to the relevant Nursery Stock office prior to the plants arriving in Australia.